pingcap/docs-tidb-operator/en/deploy-tiflash.md

 4. Check the state of TiFlash Pods and TiFlash stores.

-    1. run the following command to check whether you delete the TiFlash Pod successfully:
+    1. Run the following command to check whether you delete the TiFlash Pod successfully:

         {{< copyable "shell-regular" >}}